bystrogenomics/bystro/perl/README.md

 Explanation of the output:

 - `my_annotation.annotation.header.json`: The header of the annotated dataset

 - `my_annotation.sample_list`: The list of samples in the annotated dataset

 - `my_annotation.annotation.tsv.gz`: A block gzipped TSV file with one row per variant and one column per annotation.
 Can be decompressed with `bgzip` or any program compatible with the gzip format, like `gzip` and `pigz`.

 - `my_annotation.dosage.feather`: The dosage matrix file, where the first column is the `locus` column in the format "chr:pos:ref:alt", and columns following that are sample columns, with the dosage of the variant for that sample (0 for homozygous reference, 1 for 1 copy of the alternate allele, 2 for 2, and so on). -1 indicates missing genotypes.
 The dosage is the expected number of alternate alleles, given the genotype.
 This is useful for downstream analyses like imputation, or for calculating polygenic risk scores

-  - This file is in the [Arrow feather format](https://arrow.apache.org/docs/python/feather.html), also known as the "IPC" format.
+  - This file is in the [Arrow Feather V2 / IPC format](https://arrow.apache.org/docs/python/feather.html), also known as the "IPC" format.
 This is an ultra-efficient format for machine learning, and is widely supported, in Python libraries like [Pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_feather.html), [Polars](https://docs.pola.rs/api/python/stable/reference/api/polars.read_ipc.html), [PyArrow](https://arrow.apache.org/docs/python/generated/pyarrow.feather.read_feather.html), as well as languages like [R](https://arrow.apache.org/docs/r/reference/read_feather.html) and [Julia](https://github.com/apache/arrow-julia)

 - `hg38.yml`: The configuration file used for the annotation.
 You can use this to either re-build the Bystro Annotation Database from scratch, or to re-run the annotation with the same configuration

 - `my_annotation.annotation.log.txt`: The log file for the annotation

 - `my_annotation.statistics.tsv`: A TSV file with sample-wise statistics on the annotation

 - `my_annotation.statistics.qc.tsv`: A TSV file that lists any samples that failed quality control checks, currently defined as being outside 3 standard deviations from the mean on any of the sample-wise statistics

 - `my_annotation.statistics.json`: A JSON file with the same sample-wise statistics on the annotation

-- 'totalProgress': The number of variants processed; this is the number of variants passed to the Bystro annotator by the bystro-vcf pre-processor, which performs primary quality control checks, such as excluding sites that have no samples with non-missing genotypes, or which are not FILTER=PASS in the input VCF.
+- `totalProgress`: The number of variants processed; this is the number of variants passed to the Bystro annotator by the bystro-vcf pre-processor, which performs primary quality control checks, such as excluding sites that have no samples with non-missing genotypes, or which are not FILTER=PASS in the input VCF.
 We also exclude sites that are not in the Bystro Annotation Database, and sites that are not in the Bystro Annotation Database that are not in the input VCF.
 In more detail:

   - Variants must have FILTER value of PASS or " . "
   - Variants and ref must be ACTG (no structural variants retained)
   - Multiallelics are split into separate records, and annotated separately